 Drug charges in Florida come with very serious penalties, and as your drug lawyer in Miami, we’ll protect your rights, defend you against wrongful penalties, and provide strategic legal representation built on our years of experience.

-Working as a drug crimes attorney in Miami Bay, FL, means we know the local prosecutors and the courts.
-We’ve handled a huge range of drug crimes, and we’ll take the best steps as your lawyer to protect your rights.
+Working as drug crimes defense attorneys in Miami Bay, FL, means we know the local prosecutors and the courts.
+We’ve handled a vast range of drug crimes, and we will take the best steps as your lawyers to protect your rights.

 Contact Us (786) 353-4202

-At the Law Offices of Ama-Mariya Hoffenden, our legal representation spans a huge variety of drug charges.
+At the Law Offices of Ama-Mariya Hoffenden, our legal representation spans an immense variety of drug charges.

 Our comprehensive legal services are designed to protect your rights whether you have been accused of any (or a combination of) the following charges:

-As your drug possession lawyer in Miami, we’ll represent you if authorities have accused you of possessing cocaine, marijuana, or any other illegal drug.
+As your drug possession defense lawyer in Miami, we will represent you if authorities have accused you of possessing cocaine, marijuana, or any other illegal drug.
 Charges may relate to illegal drugs being discovered in your car, on your person, or in any other specific item or space that belongs to you.